-To explicitly show the impact of explodability, in addition to comparing our yields to the original ones from WH07, we also compare them to the same exact yields with the only difference that we impose the explodability obtained with \textsc{GR1D+}.
-Therefore, if a progenitor is predicted not to explode with \textsc{GR1D+}, its contribution will only be through stellar winds.
-This comparison for elemental abundances after everything has decayed to stability is shown in Figure~\ref{fig:Element_comparison_WH07}.
+To demonstrate the impact of explodability, in addition to comparing our yields to the original ones from WH07, we also compare them to the WH07 yields, but this time imposing \textsc{GR1D+} explodability.
+Non-exploding progenitors with \textsc{GR1D+} thus contribute only via stellar winds.
+Elemental abundance comparisons assuming that everything has decayed back to stability are shown in Fig.~\ref{fig:Element_comparison_WH07}.